rodumani/CS374/dp3/dp3.md

 * [Low] Needs searching tag feature.
 He was confused because there wasn't searching feature on tag lists.
   * It will be added on mid-fi prototype.
 Before that, we should consider about a proper position of a search bar and it will be added on low-fi prototype.

+## Individual Reflections
+### Rohjoon Myung (20090336)
+blah blah blah
+### Chang-je (id)

+### sungwon (id)

+### seung min  (id)
+// I don't care about the exact spelling of your name. please correct it and write down the refection . =)

+## Studio Reflections
+1. (Students) `Tagging a file` is really good feature.
+But sometimes, a user might want to filter files of #CS_HW1 or all of #HW.
+How did you distinguish files like that?
+ There will be a parent group and child group, which could be devided by `/`.
+In this case, the file should have a tag `#HW/CS_HW1" then you could filter them as you want.

+ 2. (TA) There should be a more active feedback to user like toasting a notice popup for an error of missing an attachment by analyzing a title or a body of the email weather it should contain an attachment or not.
+  It's really good point.
+We're going to apply the 'active' feedback on mid-fi prototype as there might be some automated funtionality.